shadow-smoke/Team8/README.md

 This test checks to see if pacman is in range and attacks and then returns true or false based on if the pacman is in range.
 The first test checks for returning true since pacman location is only one away from ghost and false for the second test since it's location is further.

 TestConsume()
+I tested the method by creating a map, pacman, and cookie component.
+I set the locations for both the pacman and cookie component to the same thing and called consume and checked if it returned null or not.
+I did a second test to have the locations of cookie and pacman to be different and checked if the function returned null.

 TestMapEatCookie()
+This test was written to check if the cookie was actually eaten, i.e removed from components and field.
+If it was, then the return was not NULL.
+Once it is removed the function should return NULL so I added a second check to make sure it returned NULL.

 TestMapAttack()
 This test verifies that the state of gameOver is change before and after it is called.